-The Acoustic Festival of Britain offers four stages of unplugged and acoustic music covering live folk guitar music, country music, bluegrass, with a few legends, and some tribute acts.
+The Acoustic Festival of Britain offers unplugged and acoustic music plus an electric stage covering live folk guitar music, country music, bluegrass, with a few legends, and some tribute acts.

 This the 13th year of the festival which will take place over the spring bank half term holiday from Friday 1st to Sunday 3rd June at Uttoxeter Racecourse, in Staffordshire